 - Optionally, define an Alias expression for the range.The option is only available for integer-based ranges, and it allows you to define a field or expression that represents the current range values in more descriptive terms.
-For example, you can use a FloorName field as the alias for a FloorNumber range value and display Ground rather than 0 when the range slider is in Single Value view mode.
+For example, you can use a DissolvedOxygen field as the alias for a DissolvedOxygen range value in fish and display Stressful rather than 5 (ppm) when the range slider is in Single Value view mode.
 To set a range alias, choose a field from the drop-down list or define the expression by clicking the Expression Builder button .

 - Click Add.

-- Click OK to close the Layer Properties dialog box.
+- Click OK to close the Properties dialog box.

 The range slider appears on the right side of the map or scene, and the Range tab to configure range settings appears at the top of the application.

 In some cases, you might want to specify multiple ranges for a layer.
 Defining more than one range for a layer allows you to quickly switch between ranges for a layer, but only one can be active at a time.
 The active range is tied to the range slider, and all locked ranges act like definition queries.

 This is common when visually inspecting multidimensional data where the goal is to look for emerging patterns within the data that comes from a combination of multiple attributes.
 When you specify multiple ranges for a layer, only one range can be active—and therefore connected to the on-screen range slider control—at a time.
 All other ranges for a layer are locked and act like definition queries on the layer, filtering out features that do not satisfy their criteria.
 You can switch the active and locked range for a layer at any time and the range slider values will reconfigure to the updated settings.